xemantic/github-users-web/github-users-web-client/src/main/java/com/xemantic/ankh/README.md

-this whole package should be promoted to standalone Ankh library which will help building web applications.
+This whole package should be promoted to standalone `Ankh` library which will help building other web applications.